Interact Club Sponsor: Mr. Freet and Mrs. Lytle, Room US1039

-Mandarin Club Sponsor: Ms. Trinh, Room US2034 - Pay Dues
+Mandarin Club Sponsor: Ms. Trinh, Room US2034 - Field Trip Payment

 Mandarin Club provides students a glimpse into the culture, food, language, music, art, and history of China.
 All students in grades 9-12 are welcome to join even if they are not currently enrolled in Chinese classes.
 Student-elected officers for the Mandarin Club serve as representatives and help organize activities including celebrating special holidays (i.e. Chinese New Year), guest speakers, playing Chinese games, field trips, and raising funds for mission work in China.

 Martin J. Noto Christian Leadership Academy Sponsors: Mr. Arredondo and Mrs. (Smith) Crenshaw, Navy Room